 He thinks about how he can take these topics and communicate to the residents of his properties and communicate, “how they can live more sustainably, or efficiently, or save money, or whatever is going to resonate with any given demographic.”

 - Read the related Hub articles.

-- An article summarizing the draft BEPS rules.
-Describes what is included in the BEPS and updated benchmarking rules and what information has yet to be released.
+- An article summarizing the BEPS rules.
+Describes what is included in the BEPS and updated benchmarking rules.

 - Common errors in DC energy benchmarking.
 How to identify and avoid common errors in benchmarking to ensure that reporting is accurate and a reliable tool to use to track performance and compliance with BEPS.

 - Understanding energy benchmarking.
 How to review your benchmarking data to understand where there is opportunity to improve performance.